boutproject/BOUT-dev/manual/sphinx/developer_docs/laplacian_inversion.rst

 inverted is greater than the number of X processors (``MYSUB > mesh->NXPE``).
 If ``MYSUB < mesh->NXPE`` then not all processors can be busy at once, and so efficiency will fall sharply.
-Figure [fig:par\_laplace] shows the useage of 4 processors inverting a set of 3 poloidal slices (i.e. MYSUB=3)
+:numref:`fig-par-laplace` shows the useage of 4 processors inverting a set of 3 poloidal slices (i.e. MYSUB=3)

+.. _fig-par-laplace:
 .. figure:: ../figs/par_laplace.*
    :alt: Parallel Laplacian inversion